lumail/lumail/API.md

     * The value might be an integer, a string or an array (table of strings with integer indexes).

 If the function `Config:key_changed` is defined it will be invoked whenever the value of a key is changed.
+The function will be given two arguments:

-The single argument being the name of the key which has been updated.
+* The name of the key which has changed-value.
+* The previous value of that key, if any.

 **NOTE**: We've defined a helper method in `lumail2.lua` which allows you to retrieve the value of a configuration-key and return a default value if the key is not set.